-Take a look at our reviews on best air purifier for smokers.
+Take a look at our best air purifier for smokers page.
 You’ll find out exactly how good they are at removing smoke particles and odor.

 The most effective way to try this home remedy without buying an air purifier is to put large bowls of charcoal in the rooms that have the smoke odor.

 The charcoal will work to absorb the smell but on a much slower basis.